ismetdagli/HaX-CoNN/README.md

 * Software for easy installation: [Jetpack 4.5.1](https://developer.nvidia.com/embedded/jetpack-sdk-451-archive) on Xavier AGX and [JetPack 5.1.1](https://developer.nvidia.com/embedded/jetpack-sdk-511) on Orin AGX
 * Architecture: aarch64
 * Software details needed: Xavier AGX uses Python 3.6.9, TensorRT 7.1.3, CUDA 10.2.89  and Orin AGX uses Python 3.8.10, TensorRT 8.4.0, CUDA 11.2
-* Binary: Binary files are large.
-So, generating them by using scripts in this artifact is necessary.
+* Binary: Binary files are large, so generating them by using scripts in this artifact is necessary.
 * Output: Profiling data (execution time, transition time, memory use) for both layers and neural networks.
 The end results is the improved execution time/throughput.
 * Experiment workflow: Python and bash scripts